netzkolchose/django-computedfields/docs/manual.rst

 - cover needed field calculations with field annotations where possible
 - do other calculations, that cannot be covered in field annotations, in normal methods/properties

-These steps should always be followed, as they guarantee low to no redundancy of the data if properly done, before resorting to any denormalization trickery.
+These steps should always be followed first, as they guarantee low to no redundancy of the data if properly done, before resorting to any denormalization trickery.
 Of course complicated field calculations create additional workload either on the database or in Python, which might turn into serious query bottlenecks in your project.